kentbull/signify/README.md

-# signify
+# Signify Protocol

-Protocol for signing at the edge using Signifypy, signify-ts, signifide and KERIA developed by @pfeairheller
+Protocol for signing at the edge using SignifyPy, SignifyTS, Signifide, and KERIA developed by @pfeairheller.

+See [protocol.md](protocol.md) for a description of the protocol.